n3m/tldr-design-patterns/creational-patterns/singleton/README.md

 ## Description

-- A singleton is a design that only lets you instantiate once an object/struct/class etc... while providing global access to such instance.
+- The Singleton pattern is a creational design pattern that ensures that only one instance of a class is created and provides a global point of access to it.
+It is commonly used when you need to have a single, shared instance of a class throughout your application.

 ## Applications

-- Use the singleton pattern when you need to ensure that only one instance of a class is created.
-- Use the singleton pattern when you need stricter control over global variables
+- By using the Singleton pattern, you can have a centralized, shared instance of a class that can be accessed from anywhere in your code, providing a convenient way to manage global state or resources.

 ## Examples

-[\[Golang\] DB Instance Example](golang/application.go)
+[\[Golang\] Example](golang/application.go)
+[\[Typescript\] Example](typescript/index.ts)

 ## References